-9. Select Components to Configure screen (Advanced installation only)
+Select Components to Configure screen (Advanced installation only)

-Select Oracle Collaboration Suite Applications components, which you would like to configure during the installation.
+Select the Oracle Collaboration Suite Applications components that you would like to configure during the installation.

-Note: If at any time during the installation (before you click the Install button) you need to make changes to the list of applications that you want configured, then you will have to exit out of the installation and restart it.
+If at any time during installation (before you click the Install button) you need to make changes to the list of applications that you want configured, then you will have to exit out of the installation and restart it.

-10. Register with Oracle Internet Directory (Advanced installation only)
+Register with Oracle Internet Directory (Advanced installation only)